roomkey/lein-v/README.md

 ### Migrating to lein-v

-When migrating an existing project.clj, you may not want your project to version at 0.0.0 again.
+When migrating an existing project.clj, you may not want your project version to reset to v0.0.0 again.
 You may seed a git tag for lein-v to use.
 In the example below, the artifact's most recent release is 1.3.2.

 ```
 git tag --annotate --message "Seeding lein-v version" v1.3.12